Who is this qualification for?

 Pre-hospital Emergency Medicine – Descriptor

-This qualification is sits at Competency Level E on the PHEM Framework for those public services operating at this level.
-Non public services and public services may also use the descriptors B to D as a benchmark for specific role requirements.
+This qualification sits at Competency Level E on the PHEM Framework for those public services operating at this level.
+Non public service users may also sit at descriptors B to D as a benchmark for specific role requirements.

 To be recognised at any level the practitioner must have all the